suwebdev/WATS-4000-gitbook/routing-urls/setting-up-vue-router.md

 ## Defining Routes

 We define routes in the `routes.js` file as part of the `routes` Array.
-This definition looks something like this:
+The convention is to use lowercase in paths and route names, and Uppercase the first letter of the component name.
+Path This definition looks something like this:

 ```js
 import Vue from 'vue'